Edit

 Software Guidance

 Logitech Sync Services Should be installed and running on the Logitech meeting room devices.
-Required Sync services will be installed automatically from Windows Updates unless blocked.
+Required Sync services are installed automatically from Windows Updates unless blocked.
 The full Sync package can also be installed.

-Windows OS updates Should be kept enabled and not redirected to WSUS, nor blocked from a networking perspective.
-Neither GPO nor MDM policies should be used to manage OS updates.
+Windows OS Feature Should be kept enabled and not redirected to WSUS, nor blocked from a networking perspective.
+Neither GPO nor MDM policies should be used to manage feature updates.

-Additional Software Additional software such as third-party remote desktop viewing, etc. should be reviewed with Managed Services to rule out side-effects.
+Additional Software Additional software such as third-party remote desktop viewing, etc. is not supported.
+If issues arise, where additional software has been added, you should remove software to rule out side-effects.

-Additional Change Management Can interfere with covered updates, and` should not be introduced.
+Additional Change Management Can interfere with covered updates, and shouldn't be introduced.

 Managed updates – How it works